 ANTI-FLICKER MECHANISM. - The anti-flicker mechanism, also called flicker resistance mechanism, is provided to help eliminate flicker of lights in the a.c. load.
 Breaker points and a field resistor are used on all 115 or 230 volt plants with 4 pole generators, to compensate for a surge in the voltage during the power stroke of the engine.
 The breaker points are located on the left side of the crankcase just behind the gear cover, protected by a sheet metal cover.
 The resistor is mounted on the brush rig or support.
 See that the breaker points are not burned or pitted.
 Burned or pitted points are usually an indication of a defective condenser.
 The points gap at full separation should be .020".
-If points and condenser are in good condition and light flicker is objectionable, check to see if a new resistor is required.
+If points and condenser are in good condition and flicker of a small capacity light bulb while operating at average plant load, is objectionable, check to see if a new resistor is required.